François Spirito

-François "Lydro" Spirito (1898 – 9 October 1967) was an Italian-born French gangster.
+François "Lydro" Spirito (23 January 1900 – 9 October 1967) was a French gangster.
 He was one of the leaders of the French Connection, and inspired the film Borsalino, which featured Alain Delon and Jean-Paul Belmondo.

 Early life

-Spirito was born in Sicily in 1898.
-His parents were Dominick Spirito and Rosina De Nola.
-The family moved to Naples when he was about four, and then to Marseille, France, when he was about nine.
+Spirito was born in Marseille on 23 January 1900 to Dominick Spirito and Rosina De Nola.
 By the age of 12 he already had a police record for theft.
 When he was 13 he moved into his own flat and adopted the French name François.
 He was part of a juvenile gang that terrorised and stole around the docks.
 When Spirito was 15 he started working for a gangster called Antoine la Rocca, and got involved in armed robbery and the white slave trade.

 In 1913, whilst in Alexandria, Egypt, part of la Rocca's network that brought women from Paris to work in Egyptian brothels, Spirito rescued Paul Carbone.
 Three rival pimps had kidnapped Carbone and left him buried up to his neck in sand in the desert.
 Spirito and Carbone struck up a life-long friendship and business partnership.

 Once recovered from his ordeal, Carbone wanted to leave Egypt, and persuaded Spirito to go to Shanghai with him.
 Here the pair got involved in opium smuggling.
 This lasted for about a year until the outbreak of WW1, when the pair returned to France to enlist.